Maverick0708/AutoEncoders/README.md

 # AutoEncoders
-The Ipynb file contains amd autoencoder implemented using Keras.
+The Ipynb file contains autoencoder implemented using Tensorflow, Keras.
 The AutoEncoder takes 28*28 image and reduces it to a smaller size before reconstructung it.
 Below are the results

 ## 25% Reduction